onlynicoo/food_semantic_segmentation_group42/MainProject/README.txt

+IMPORTANT!
+Folder Structure:
+In order to compile the project, create a "build" folder in the main directory "MainProject"
+- makedir build
+Enter the folder
+- cd build
+This two CMake command will compile the project
+- cmake ..
+- make

+Inside build folder can be called main and mainTest ./main [...]
+./mainText [...]

+CMake will create in main directory output folder and a folder for each tray where the program will save masks and files.

 LEGENDA:
 	FLD  => food leftover's dataset
 	mIoU => mean intersection over union
 	mAP  => mean average precision
 	LED  => leftover estimation difference

-In this project there are two main functions, with different purposes:
+In this project there are two executables, with different purposes:

 ++++++++++++++++
 +++ main.cpp +++